What Is My NAICS Code? A Guide to Finding and Selecting the Right NAICS Code for Your Business

 If your current NAICS code disqualifies you from federal, local, or even private small business contracts when you could be bidding on contracts under another industry classification that is appropriate and accurate for the product or services you sell, you may want to consider changing your NAICS code.

-2. Qualify for small business funding
+2. Qualify for small business loans

 Certain industries that are considered extremely high risk—such as pawn shops, political campaigns and gambling activities—will raise a huge red flag for lenders.
 Banks and alternative lenders will be looking at the NAICS codes of potential business borrowers to determine if they fall into one of these high risk industries.
 In fact, your NAICS code could make or break your ability to secure a small business loans from your best lending partner!